Ancient Olympic Games

 - Isthmian Games: Held in Isthmia and Sicyon in honor of Poseidon.

 Like the modern Olympic Games, the ancient Pan-Hellenic Games were held every four years between June and August.
-The four-year period was called Olympiad and it is how the inhabitants measured time.
+The four-year period was called Olympiad and it's how the inhabitants measured time.

 The Olympic Games were forbidden by Roman Emperor Theodosius in 393 CE.
 The modern Olympic Games were not re-established until 1896 and were held in the Panathenaic Stadium.